MohamedBakr21/Hand_Gesture_classification/README.md

 Please make sure to update tests as appropriate.

+## Future Work

+- [x] Create a baseline model for gesture classification.
+- [x] Deploy the model as a web application.
+- [ ] Expand the dataset with more gestures and descriptions.
+- [ ] Experiment with more advanced models (e.g., Transformers, BERT).
+- [ ] Improve the user interface and user experience.
+- [ ] Add support for real-time gesture recognition from a camera feed.
+- [ ] Implement a feedback mechanism for users to correct misclassifications.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.